Inside Adidas’s ambitious plan to end plastic waste in a decade

 A Goal Five Years In The Making

 Adidas began developing its current sustainability strategy in 2015, when it conducted an audit around the materials it used.
 Since then, it has experimented with different solutions.
-In 2018, Adidas collaborated with the nonprofit Parley for the Oceans to make clothes and shoes using plastic fished out of the ocean.
+In 2015, Adidas collaborated with the environmental organization Parley for the Oceans to make clothes and shoes using plastic fished out of the ocean.
 Adidas launched with 7,000 pairs of sneakers, but then scaled up to 11 million sneakers the following year.
 Last year, my colleague Mark Wilson wrote about Adidas’ efforts to create a fully recyclable sneaker, an endeavor that is much harder than you might imagine.
 The shoe, dubbed the Futurecraft Loop, was made out of a single material and welded together with heat, no glue needed, so it can be easily shredded and turned into new material that can go into a new shoe.
 “The number one contaminant in plastic recycling is glue,” says Carnes.
 “So we had to fuse the plastic together.
 But here’s were plastic is an amazing material: It can be engineered to exist within a circular system.”

 Until now, these projects were experimental.
 Through its in-house design lab, called the Speedfactory, Adidas can quickly turn ideas into prototypes, then into small-scale, limited-run product launches.
 This process involves quickly finding suppliers and technology partners that can do everything from supply ocean plastic to shred plastic shoes.
 But Carnes says that the company is now ready to overhaul its entire plastic manufacturing process to make it much more sustainable.
 “2020 is all about scaling up,” he says.